Distrobox

 Distrobox export

 With distrobox-export you can create a shortcut in your host system to open an application from a distrobox container.
-So, in this example, if you want to export mpv, enter the distrobox of your choice and enter the following:
+For example, to export a desktop (GUI) app you installed, enter the distrobox of your choice and enter the following (as a regular user, not as root):

-To learn more about additional flags and how to export other apps that require services (e.g. syncthing), visit export man pages.
+To learn more about additional flags and how to export other apps that require services (e.g. syncthing), see the distrobox-export man page.